5 Drone Weather Tips for Safe Happy UAV Filming

 When you fly dangerously you don’t only risk harming others but also destroying your rig and winding up in court.

-As part of a drone operation it is up to you to ensure you make each flight as safe as possible.
+As part of a drone operation, it is up to you to ensure you make each flight as safe as possible.
 Make the right call at the right time and have a safe happy flight.
-No director will thank you if the rig is rendered in operable or you land on one of the cast or crew!
+No director will thank you if the rig is rendered inoperable or you land on one of the cast or crew!
+So when you are getting ready for your next big drone production remember our 5 drone weather tips before you take to the skies.

 We hope you’ve found this blog helpful!
 Let us know what you think in the comments, tell us if we’ve missed something out.
-If you enjoyed this blog don’t forget to follow us on: Twitter, Facebook and Instagram for you daily dose of media & drone chat!
+If you enjoyed this blog don’t forget to follow us on: Twitter, Facebook, and Instagram for your daily dose of media & drone chat!